 FSG was asked to evaluate the performance of CPVC piping in a concealed space with open joist.
 A high rise of wood construction under going renovations had specified the use of CPVC pipe in the confined space located above residential condos on each floor.
 The use of CPVC prevented the complete removal of the ceiling allowing the installer to cut holes and feed the CVPV and sprinkler heads into the concealed space.
 Upon opening the ceiling space it was noted that the joist were not filled as required by the sprinkler listing when used with CPVC piping.
 With the fire modeling completed the open joist fire scenario was tested at a certified fire testing lab to the concealed space standard for fire sprinklers.
 The testing showed the CPVC piping would survive allowing the sprinklers to active and suppress the fire.
 The FSG was able to save the client over $900,000 in renovation costs by preventing the removal of the ceiling.

-FSG Team members have been involved in bringing products from the drawing board to the market in the fire industry.
-We know and understand the process and help our clients navigate hurdles in a timely manner.
-Our testing includes application specific testing to identify a market for the product, testing to identify beneficial design changes, and of course standardized testing to receive a product approval.
-Specifically FRA have been involved in the approval of smoke detectors, suppression system nozzles, extinguishers, extinguishing systems and construction assemblies and materials.
+FSG team members have been involved in bringing products from the drawing board to the market in the fire industry.
+We understand the development process and help our clients navigate hurdles in a timely manner.
+Our testing includes application specific testing to identify a market for the product, testing to identify beneficial design changes, and standardized testing to receive a product approval.
+Specifically, FRA have been involved in the approval of smoke detectors, suppression system nozzles, extinguishers, extinguishing systems, construction assemblies, and material testing.
 But our capabilities do not stop there, our team can also assist with beta site testing to put your product is real world applications while monitoring and documenting feedback from potential customers.
-We can also analyze the fire code requirements to identify potential code changes and product specific requirements.
+We can analyze the fire code requirements to identify potential code changes and product specific requirements.